 - Plugin Name: This will replace the name of the plugin with your brand name.

 - Plugin Short Name: This will replace the plugin short name that may be visible in the backend.

-Please note: The white label settings will appear when the plugin is deactivated and activated again on a website.
-If you wish to hide these permanently, you can refer to our article about how you can hide white label settings permanently.
+Hide White Label Settings: This will hide the white-label settings from anyone accessing your website’s backend.
+Please note that the white-label settings will appear again when the plugin is deactivated and then activated again on a website.
+If you wish to hide the white label settings permanently, you can refer to our article about how you can hide white-label settings permanently.